The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

 Imposing consistent boundary conditions and obtaining the associated asymptotic symmetry algebra requires a careful analysis of the asymptotic dynamics of the theory.
 If the boundary conditions are too strong, all interesting excitations are ruled out and the asymptotic symmetry algebra is trivial.
 If they are too weak, the boundary conditions are inconsistent because transformations preserving the boundary conditions are associated to infinite or ill-defined charges.
 In general, there is a narrow window of consistent and interesting boundary conditions.
-There is not necessarily an unique set of consistent boundary conditions.
+There is not necessarily a unique set of consistent boundary conditions.

-There is no universal algorithm to define the boundary conditions and the set of asymptotic symmetries.
-One standard algorithm used for example in \cite{Henneaux:1985tv,Henneaux:1985ey} consists in first promoting all exact symmetries of the background solution as asymptotic symmetries and second acting on solutions of interest with the asymptotic symmetries in order to generate tentative boundary conditions.
-The boundary conditions are then restricted in order to admit consistent finite, well-defined and conserved charges.
-Finally, the set of asymptotic diffeomorphisms and gauge transformations which preserve the boundary conditions are computed and one deduces the full asymptotic symmetry algebra after computing the associated conserved charges.

-As an illustration, asymptotically anti-de Sitter spacetimes in spacetime dimensions $d+1$ admit the $SO(2,d)$ asymptotic symmetry algebra for $d \geq 3$ \cite{Abbott:1981ff,Ashtekar:1984,Henneaux:1985tv,Henneaux:1985ey} and two copies of the Virasoro algebra for $d=2$ \cite{Brown:1986nw}.
-Asymptotically flat spacetimes admit as asymptotic symmetry algebra the Poincar\'e algebra or an extension thereof depending on the precise choice of boundary conditions \cite{ADM,Penrose:1962ij,Geroch:1972aa,Regge:1974zd,Ashtekar:1978aa,Ashtekar:1990gc,Ashtekar:1991vb, Barnich:2009se,Barnich:2011mi,Compere:2011ve,Virmani:2011aa}.
+As an illustration, asymptotically anti-de~Sitter spacetimes in spacetime dimensions $d+1$ admit the $SO(2,d)$ asymptotic symmetry algebra for $d \geq 3$~\cite{Abbott:1981ff,Ashtekar:1984,Henneaux:1985tv,Henneaux:1985ey} and two copies of the Virasoro algebra for $d=2$~\cite{Brown:1986nw}.
+However, other boundary conditions are also possible \cite{Compere:2008us,Compere:2013bya,Troessaert:2013fma,Avery:2013dja,Donnay:2015abr,Afshar:2016wfy,Perez:2016vqo}.
+Asymptotically-flat spacetimes admit as asymptotic symmetry algebra the Poincar\'e algebra at spatial infinity \cite{ADM,Geroch:1972aa,Regge:1974zd,Ashtekar:1978aa,Ashtekar:1990gc,Ashtekar:1991vb,Compere:2011db,Compere:2011ve} and the BMS algebra at null infinity with or without Virasoro generators~\cite{Bondi:1962px,Sachs:1962wk,Penrose:1962ij,Ashtekar:1978aa,Ashtekar:1990gc,Barnich:2009se,Barnich:2011mi,Strominger:2013jfa}.
 From these examples, we learn that the asymptotic symmetry algebra can be larger than the exact symmetry algebra of the background spacetime and it might in some cases contain an infinite number of generators.
 We also notice that several choices of boundary conditions, motivated from different physical considerations, might lead to different asymptotic symmetry algebras.